 Findings from the evaluation of Pause

 Professor Pam Cox of University of Essex prepared these additional 'Evaluations: What works in reducing care proceedings' slides on the purpose and importance of evaluation (2021).

 Working with recurrent care-experienced birth mothers: Online resources

 Research in Practice resource on working with parents who have experienced recurrent care proceedings.
-This section focuses on evaluation, outcomes and making the business case for services.

 A range of leaflets and guides from services listed in the directory:

 - Action for Change - Best Practice Toolkit